ptimoner/QGIS-Documentation/docs/training_manual/vector_analysis/basic_analysis.rst

 Now you've got the area that the buildings must overlap.
 Next, you want to extract the buildings in that area.

 #.
-Look for the menu entry
+Procure a entrada
    :menuselection:`Vector Selection --> Extract by location`
-   within the *Processing Toolbox*
+   no *Processing Toolbox*
 #.
-Select ``buildings_34S`` in :guilabel:`Extract features from`.
+Selecione ``buildings_34S`` em :guilabel:`Extract features from`.
-   Check :guilabel:`intersect` in
+   Marque :guilabel:`intersect` em
-   :guilabel:`Where the features (geometric predicate)`, select the buffer intersection layer in :guilabel:`By comparing to the features from`.
+   :guilabel:`Where the features (geometric predicate)`, selecione a camada de interseção do buffer em :guilabel:`By comparing to the features from`.
-   Save to the :file:`vector_analysis.gpkg`, and name the layer ``well_located_houses``.
+   Salve o arquivo :file:`vector_analysis.gpkg`, e nomeie a camada ``well_located_houses``.

    .. figure:: img/location_select_dialog.png
       :align: center

 #.
-Click :guilabel:`Run` and close the dialog
+Clique :guilabel:`Run` e feche a janela.
 #.
-You will probably find that not much seems to have changed.
+Você provavelmente perceberá que não houve muita mudança aparente.
+Se for o
-   If so, move the :guilabel:`well_located_houses` layer to the top of the layers list, then zoom in.
+   caso, mova a camada :guilabel:`well_located_houses` para o topo da lista de camadas e, em seguida, dê zoom.

    .. figure:: img/select_zoom_result.png
       :align: center

    The red buildings are those which match our criteria, while the buildings in green are those which do not.
 #.
-Now you have two separated layers and can remove ``buildings_34S``
+Agora você tem duas camadas separadas e pode remover ``buildings_34S``
-   from the layer list.
+   da lista de camadas.

 |moderate| |TY| Further Filter our Buildings